 - risk assessment

 - managing accidents and emergencies

 - promoting hydration and nutrition

 To attend the training, you will need to:

 - be well practised and fully qualified in the Level 2 Mountain Bike Leadership Award (or TCL or MBL Awards as appropriate)

-- be a committed mountain biker prepared to ride all day in challenging, up to black-graded terrain.
+- be a fit and committed mountain biker prepared to ride all day in challenging, up to black-graded terrain.
 You should be able to do this with energy in reserve in order to demonstrate appropriate levels of fitness

 - be a skilful rider, competent at negotiating the typical trail features found in Level 3 terrain, where obvious line choices and rollable options are often not available.
 Required techniques include step-up, bunny-hop and drop-off skills

-- be comfortable with setting a map, taking bearings and creating flow in a trail environment
+- be comfortable with reading a map, taking bearings and creating flow in a trail environment

 - have a working knowledge of the variety of mechanical systems on current mountain bikes and a desire to increase this knowledge